marigold-dev/abstraction-training/README.md

 ### Raw modules

-Since module type are a way to specify the signature for a module, it serves also to sperate signatures from a single module.
+Since module type are a way to specify the signature for a module, it serves also to seperate signatures from a single module.
 Those kind of modules are usally named "raw modules":

 ```ocaml
 module type MONOID =